Quasiparticles of Decoherence Processes in Open Quantum Many-Body Systems: Incoherentons

 This paper is organized as follows.
-In Sec.~\ref{sec:preliminaries}, we describe the ladder representation of the Liouvillian and introduce a system of hard-core bosons under on-site dephasing.
-This system serves as a prototypical model of open quantum many-body systems.
+Section~\ref{sec:preliminaries} details the ladder representation of the Liouvillian and introduces a system of hard-core bosons subjected to on-site dephasing, serving as a representative model for open quantum many-body systems.
 In Sec.~\ref{sec:incoherentons}, the concept of incoherenton is introduced for the one-particle case.
 We describe the deconfinement of incoherentons and the QC gap closing in terms of the prototypical model.
-In Sec.~\ref{sec:incoherent_coherent_dynamical_transition}, we show that the relaxation dynamics of the particle density exhibits an incoherent-coherent transition with the same parameters as the QC gap closes.
+Section~\ref{sec:incoherent_coherent_dynamical_transition} demonstrates that the relaxation dynamics of particle density display an incoherent-coherent transition corresponding to the parameter at which the QC gap closes.
 In Sec.~\ref{sec:hierarchy}, the concept of incoherentons is generalized to many-body systems.
-By numerically diagonalizing the Liouvillian of the dissipative hard-core bosons, we demonstrate the deconfinement of incoherentons and the closing of the QC gap for the many-body case.
-In Sec.~\ref{sec:exact_many_body_solution}, we obtain an exact many-body solution of the dissipative hard-core boson model with the Bethe ansatz method, which analytically confirms the existence of incoherentons and their deconfinement transitions.
-In Sec.~\ref{sec:many_body_decoherence}, we propose a simple picture of many-body decoherence in terms of incoherentons.
-We identify three decoherence regimes corresponding to the production, localization, and diffusion of incoherentons.
+By numerically diagonalizing the Liouvillian of the dephasing hard-core bosons, we demonstrate the deconfinement of incoherentons and the closing of the QC gap for the many-body case.
+In Sec.~\ref{sec:exact_many_body_solution}, we obtain an exact many-body solution of the dephasing hard-core boson model with the Bethe ansatz method, which analytically confirms the existence of incoherentons and their deconfinement transitions.
+In Sec.~\ref{sec:effect_of_particle_loss}, we discuss how the incoherenton framework can be applied in the presence of particle exchange with the environment, and demonstrate that the phenomenology of incoherentons remains intact for small loss and gain rates of particles.
+Section~\ref{sec:many_body_decoherence} introduces a simple description of many-body decoherence via incoherentons, identifying three distinct decoherence regimes related to the production, localization, and diffusion of incoherentons.